Pixie Hollow (video game): Critical reception

 GameZone gave the game 6/10.
 The game received the Parents' Choice Award, Silver Honor.
 The game also received the Parents' Choice Approved award.

+In an article by Wired, the game received praise for the "Gorgeous graphics, heavy character customization, fun mini-games," but criticized the "Heavy handed consumerism."

 A 2008 article from the magazine Variety about the site voiced concerns from parents that introducing children to online games at a young age could "one day make them a World of Warcraft addict".
-A New York Times article from 2007 voiced much of the same in its discussion about young children on the Internet.
-The article commented that site could allow users to play games ('help create the seasons') and interact with other 'fairies'.
+A New York Times article from 2007 said much of the same in its discussion about young children on the Internet.
+The article commented that the site could allow users to play games ("help create the seasons") and interact with other "fairies".
 When avatars move across the screen, they leave a sparkling trail of pixie dust, a carefully designed part of the experience.

 Closing

 Pixie Hollow closed on September 19, 2013.
 Its closure was poorly received by users, especially bloggers in the community, many of whom created petitions to "save Pixie Hollow".

+Following the game's closure, in 2018 a developer began the process of creating a spin-off of Pixie Hollow.
+This site has been up and running called We the Pixies.
+The game includes two of the original mini-games and three of the original map locations.
+The rebuild has a growing community on Discord, where players can find each other and talk with game developers about any needed fixes or bugs within the game.